floswald/SippData/readme.md

 * downloads core and topical modules form SIPP
 * The typical stata data for a panel has about 7GB
 * the entire raw data is 50GB
+* The structure of the files online is not uniform; file names change from one panel to the next, so don't expect uniform filenames in the bash scripts either.

 Proceed like this: